aaronralls/aaronralls.github.io/_posts/2019-01-13-how-to-add-custom-domain-github-pages-blog.md

 You can't wait to share it with your friends and followers on Twitter, LinkedIn, Medium, and Facebook.

 Then it hits you, the current domain name you have is underwhelming.
-In the [previous post][HowToStartBlogForFree] we set up the site with the default repository name.
+In the [previous post][HowToStartBlogForFree], we set up the site with the default repository name.

 {% include note.html content="The default domain name will be <b><i>GitHubUserName</i>.github.io</b>." %}